jonassibbesen/rpvg/README.md

 * Use `-s` for single-end reads.
 Note that the fragment length distribution will still be used for calculating the effective path length.
 * Use `-l` for single-molecule long-reads.
 This is identical to the single-end mode (`-s`), but does not use effective path length normalization.

-**Note that rpvg assumes that the default scoring parameters were used for the alignment using either vg map or vg mpmap**.
+Note that rpvg assumes that the default scoring parameters were used for the alignment using either vg map or vg mpmap.

 #### Fragment length distribution: